 After that, pretty much every website you browse will then contain two more tags, a

-The body tag, on the other hand, is where the main content you will see displayed on your screen resides.
-You need to put anything you want actually rendered between the
+The body tag, on the other hand, is where the content you will see displayed on your screen resides.
+You need to put anything you want actually rendered on the page between the opening and closing

-In the example above, you have a header with some text in between.
+In an earlier example here, you saw a header with some text in between.
 The

 h1 tag stands for